anahytorres/Jellyfish_ML_Identification/README.md

-# Jellyfish Identification with ML
+# Jellyfish Galaxy Identification with Machine Learning

 final_classified_sample_clusters.csv has the real labels for the galaxy sample and also their ids and coordinates